semgrep/semgrep-docs/docs/sample-ci-configs.md

 # GitLab CI

-Semgrep CI will [auto-detect CI context](semgrep-ci.md#features) when running in GitHub Actions.
+Semgrep CI will [auto-detect CI context](semgrep-ci.md#features) when running in GitLab CI.
-Scans on pull requests will report only newly added findings.
+Scans on pull requests are diff-aware and will report only newly added findings.

 The [`template` used in this sample](https://docs.gitlab.com/ee/ci/yaml/#workflowrules-templates) configuration will run Semgrep on pushes to merge requests, your default branch, and tags.